Updated on:

 Population of MENA Countries

-Below we include population statistics of MENA countries according to the 2022 UN World Population prospects, first alphabetized and then ranked by population.
+Below we include population statistics of MENA countries according to the 2023 UN World Population Prospects, first alphabetized and then ranked by population.

 Population (Alphabetized)